SumayyaPanju/GravityGym/README.md

 * [**DevTools**](https://developer.chrome.com/docs/devtools) - Dev tools was used to identify ways in which the bugs can be resolved
 * [**HTML Validator**](https://validator.w3.org/) - This tool is used to identify any errors in the HTML code
 * [**Jigsaw CSS Validator**](https://jigsaw.w3.org/css-validator/) - This tool is used to identify any errors in the CSS code
+* [**Mozilla Firefox**](https://www.mozilla.org/en-GB/firefox/new/) - This browser was used to test the responsiveness of this project
+* [**Opera**](https://www.opera.com/?utm_campaign=%2300%20-%20WW%20-%20Search%20-%20EN%20-%20Branded&utm_content=37670026502&gad_source=1&gclid=Cj0KCQjwiOy1BhDCARIsADGvQnD6pMexv-8C_sD-s2ZnPkEst-60EPImV6Sm6QBll3PCxv-V2MTD0vkaAqzrEALw_wcB) - This browser was used to test the responsiveness of this project
+* [**Microsoft Edge**](https://www.microsoft.com/en-us/edge?ep=0&form=MA13M0&es=40) - This browser was used to test the responsiveness of this project
+* [**Google Chrome**](https://www.google.com/intl/en_uk/chrome/) - This browser was used to test the responsiveness of this project
 * [**JS Hint**](https://jshint.com/) - This tool is used to identify any errors in the JS code
 * [**Lighthouse Audit**](https://chromewebstore.google.com/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) - This tool is used to evaluate my page
 * [**Wave audit**](https://wave.webaim.org/) - This tool is used to evaluate my page
+* [**Blisk**](https://blisk.io/product) - This tool was used to see how my page appears on different devices.
+Although this could be done through DevTool, I found that DevTool did not have the latest devices for testing purposes.
+Furthermore, it was a lot easier to compare different screensizes using Blisk.
+Blisk also allowed to see more than one device at a time.
+A few issues were picked up using this tool.
+* [**Spell Check**](https://www.online-spellcheck.com/) - This tool was used to spell check my website to minimise spelling errors.

 ---